supaorg/supa/docs/dev/proposals/attach-files.md

 ```

 Notes:
-- We keep both `path` and `dataUrl` to support desktop FS and web/IndexedDB.
-One of them must be present.
+- Phase 1 avoids file-system writes.
+We keep `dataUrl` in memory and pass it to the LLM. `path` is reserved for the future persistent storage task.
 - We avoid adding binary APIs to `AppFileSystem` in Phase 1.
-Desktop persists files on disk; web uses `dataUrl`.

-### Storage layout
+### Storage layout (Phase 1: none)
-- Desktop (Electron): store under the current space root
-  - `attachments/<threadId>/<messageId>/<attachmentId>.<ext>`
-  - Save a tiny JSON index per message (or derive from the graph) is optional; the message already carries attachment metadata
-- Mobile/web: store data URLs inside the message; optional optimization with IDB Blobs in a follow-up
+- No disk persistence in Phase 1.
+Attachments live in memory (component state and message object) for the duration of the session.
+- A follow-up proposal will define persistent storage on desktop (FS) and web/mobile (IDB/Blobs) and migration from in-memory to durable storage.

 ### UI/UX changes